Senka2112/IJCAI2017/README.md

 sudo apt-get install ros-indigo-mongodb-store
 ```

-You need the sguirrel-prediction repository (https://github.com/squirrel-project/squirrel_prediction) which represents the core method for predicting missing values in a multigraph.
+You also need the sguirrel-prediction repository (https://github.com/squirrel-project/squirrel_prediction) which represents the core method for predicting missing values in the planning state.

 Planning domains
 ============